Understanding the Silent Majority in Our Online Communities

 For example, we held our first Ask Me Anything session on Facebook, where community members asked our experts questions in real time and our experts answered.
 This was a one-and-done event much different from our normal type of content, which usually has a longer lifespan.
 The points of measurement which we regularly measure success were not applicable here.
 We viewed the AMA as a success not because it was a driver back to our site, but for the engaging conversation that occurred within our community during such a short period of time.

 We’re checking comments multiple times a day.
 So, it’s easy to only hear the opinions of vocal members.
-Jumping into the data provides us with insights into our members regardless of their engagement habits.
+Jumping into the data provides us with insights into our members regardless of their engagement habits in communities.

 Some members are pretty vocal in letting us know the content they’re looking for and the reason they’re a part of our community.
 For the majority of members, whose objectives of gratification are less clear, Google AdWords is one tool we use to help us define the silent majority’s wants and needs.
 AdWords allows us to see what people are searching for.
 For example, recently one of our contributors reached out asking for tips for searching on a certain topic.
 By seeing the volume of various keywords and search terms, Google AdWords allowed us to give her alternative search terms.